In this article, you’ll find answers to questions like:

 3. Who can help?

 Did you think your child’s meltdowns would stop in elementary school?
-If they're still happening, then there are many calming options to explore with children — and also for yourself.
+If they're still happening, there are many calming options to explore with children — and also for yourself.

 Because let’s face it: Your stressed child can make you stressed.